Doth-J/SSH-KaliBox/README.md

-# Node SSH KaliBox :rabbit:
+# Node SSH KaliBox :dragon:
 This project builds a minimal Kali Linux Docker Image with basic networkings tools and SSH support.
 The KaliBox base image can then be expanded by configuring various tools and plugins in the *init.sh* script.

 ## Configure the Image